david-c-surbey/sharp-s/README.md

 Hard to teach anyone anything...
 And: <b>non-introduction</b><i>?</i><br>

-I was a tutor in college and not just on computers.
-Accounting, Math, whatever they needed WAS in the book so teaching it wasn't and learning it wasn't but tutoring.
-I could get anyone through any semester or class of school... we'd work together.
+I was a tutor in college and not just upon computers as subjects go.
+Accounting, Math, whatever they needed WAS in the book they already had.
+So teaching it wasn't and learning it wasn't either.
+But 'tutoring', true.
+I could get <i>anyone</i> through <b>any</b> semester or class of school... we'd work together & their book had every answer.<br>

 Truthfully, Coding and Programming is as simple as making a computer hold data, show data, and using more instruction to explain that data.
 From in a list to the top to be found important like urgent or new.
 From in a list to archived, put away after usefullness.
 From in a list to deleted.
 Sharp#s won't be the same as other instruction, you'd hope to learn something, But what you'll gather is it can be as simple as an example.<br>